Nov. 4-8, 2022

-The Santa Cruz river walk as an experiential metaphor for the Journey of Grief.
+The Santa Cruz river walk is transformed into an experiential metaphor for the Journey of Grief.

-Journey Through Grief is an opportunity to create and experience activated art installations along the Riverwalk as part of The 32nd All Souls Procession Weekend.
+Journey Through Grief was composed of activated art installations along the Santa Cruz Loop as part of The 32nd All Souls Procession Weekend.

 open 24 hours

-Workshops will be held prior to the main exhibition where participants can make more intricate and time consuming “art works” to be installed on the path-
+Free Workshops are held prior to the main exhibition where participants can make more intricate and time consuming “art works” to be installed on the path-

-LOSS – Inspired by Sasaki Itaru’s “Wind Phone” in Otsuchi, Japan.
+LOSS – Spirit Phone-Inspired by Sasaki Itaru’s “Wind Phone” in Otsuchi, Japan.
 Place a coin in the The Spirit phone and dial up your long lost relatives and friends.
 Stay on as long as you like.
 Say “Hello.”
 Say “Goodbye.”
 Sponsored by Pima County Health Department.
 Located at the corner of Linda Ave. and Calle de Los Higos.

 PROTEST-Find a rock and throw it with all your might into the river.
 Repeat as needed.

-REPLENISH: Climb the stairs and Join in the 32nd All Souls Procession Finale Ceremony.
+REPLENISH: Finale Ceremony-Climb the stairs and Join in the 32nd All Souls Procession Finale

 “Grief expressed out loud, whether in or out of character, unchoreographed and honest, for someone we have lost, or a country or home we have lost, is in itself the greatest praise we could ever give them.
 Grief is praise, because it is the natural way love honors what it misses.”

 ― Martin Prechtel, The Smell of Rain on Dust: Grief and Praise